 All standard graphics drawing commands can be used on a framebuffer or layer buffer in the same way as if writing to the physical display.
-The FRAMEBUFFER WRITE command is used to direct the destination of the graphic output using a "code".
+The FRAMEBUFFER WRITE command is used to direct the destination of the graphic output using a code.

-Code is a single character which can be:
+The code is a single character which can be: